 Many sculptors work in bronze, but in my more than 10 years as a professional artist, I have worked in everything but.
 I have mostly fabricated in mild steel, but have also worked with stainless steel, Cor-ten (weathering) steel, aluminum, brass and copper.

 Finally, with 3D printing, I have my first bronze!
-Well, it’s 80% bronze and 20% PLA resin, but the resulting print is clearly a different breed than the ABS and PLA resins I usually print in.
+Well, it’s 80% bronze and 20% PLA, but the resulting print is clearly a different breed than the ABS and PLA filaments I usually print in.

 (Of course, that gets my mind going … if I could print a solid bronze, how much would it weigh?
 How would it compare to the weight of a traditional poured bronze?
 And we’re off and running through the grassy fields of my mind ….)

 One of the big differences is that the sculpture isn’t done once the printhead rises ….

 I printed my first bronze on my Cerberus 250 3D printer, a small version of the form I call The Point.
 I’ve also since printed a larger version of The Point on my Cerberus Gigante 3D printer.

 Once the print finished, it became clear immediately that I had some finish work in my future – the surface of the fresh bronzes looks almost like clay.
 I wrote about that in my last post, but I kept thinking there had to be an easier way ….